Victims of Eugenics Sterilization Compensation Fund

-On March 26, 2015, Governor McAuliffe signed the 2015 Appropriation Act, which contained language on compensation for sterilization victims or their authorized representatives.
-The Governor approved the regulations outlining the application and compensation process.
+The 2015 Appropriation Act contained language on compensation for sterilization victims or their authorized representatives.
+Regulations were approved outlining the application and compensation process.
 Information on how to apply for compensation is posted below.

 If you are interested, contact Ruth Anne Walker or 804-225-2252.